 Q: What should I do if I am contacted by someone who indicates I've won a lottery prize from WCLC even though I haven't purchased a ticket?

 A: Simply disregard the request - throw the letter away, delete the email or hang up the telephone.
 If you want to check with WCLC to confirm if it was from us, you can contact us by:

 - Phone: 1-800-665-3313 (Canada only) or 204-942-8217 (outside of Canada);

 Western Canada Lottery Corporation

 Winnipeg, MB R3C 4J1

-If you have sent money or would like to speak to someone with regard to such a solicitation, we advise you to contact the Canadian Anti-Fraud Centre.
-They can be reached at 1-888-495-8501 (within Canada and the United States) or (705) 495-8501 (overseas) or by e-mail to firstname.lastname@example.org.
+A: If you have sent money or would like to speak to someone regarding a solicitation, we advise you to contact the Canadian Anti-Fraud Centre.
+They can be reached at 1-888-495-8501 (within Canada and the United States) or (705) 495-8501 (overseas) or by email to email@example.com.
 Their phone lines can be busy; however, you can leave a message, and they will return your call.
 You may also wish to contact your local authorities.